AleMorales9011/ForgeWare/src/01-Version Control Basics.md

 By default, Git creates a branch named `master` when you initialize a repository.
 This command renames the current branch (which points to the `first commit`) from `master` to `main`.

-## 5 Configuring a remote repository
+## 5. Configuring a remote repository

+This step is necessary to push code to the main repository of the company.

 ```ruby
 git remote add origin <repo URL> # This command configures a remote repository.